Hole by Hole

 Hole 1 Par 5

 The first hole is a Par 5 measuring 601 yards from the back tees.
 Water guards the entire left side from tee to green of this left dogleg hole with trees lining the right.
+Water bisects the landing area and longer hitters must decide hitting their drives the correct distance short of the water.
 Laying up on the second shot is recommended.
 Precision is needed for the third shot onto the green, which is well guarded by bunkers to the right and water to the left.

 Hole 2 Par 3

-The first Par 3 of the course requires a medium to short iron.
+The first Par 3 of the course requires a medium to short iron from the tee.
 The green has water to the left and bunkers to the right and back.
 The green slopes severely from back to front and getting your tee shot pin high is desirable to avoid 3-putts.

 Hole 3 Par 4

-This relatively short Par 4 requires a precise tee shot to carry the water hazard.
+This relatively short Par 4 requires a 3-wood or long iron off the tee.
 The fairway is divided into two sections, the right side being more elevated than the left.
+The ideal target off the tee is to the right, which opens up the green for the approach.
 The green is guarded by water in the front and is sloped from the back to front and requires an accurate short iron approach shot, both in distance control and accuracy.

 Hole 4 Par 3

 The second Par 3 has water running the entire length of the hole, punishing shots to the left and short of the green.
-The green slopes from the back to the front, offering a challenge for shots not pin high to the hole.
+The long green presents a three-club difference from front to back with the green sloping from the back to the front, offering a challenge for shots not pin high to the hole.

 Hole 5 Par 4

-This long Par 4 offers a large landing area encouraging golfers to hit it long off the tee.
+This Par 4 offers a large landing area encouraging golfers to hit it long off the tee.
 The left side short of the green has a large bunker and should be avoided at all costs.
-The large green makes distance control a must for the approach shot.
+The large green makes distance control a must for the approach shot andanything left or over the green results in a tough up-and-down situation for par.

 Hole 6 Par 4

-The longest and hardest Par 4 of the course is a straight Par 4 which offers a wide landing area.
+The longest and hardest Par 4 of the course is a straight Par 4, mostly plays into the wind, and offers a wide landing area.
 Water runs through the fairway short of the green.
-The green itself has large bunkers guarding the left and right sides requiring a precise approach shot with a long iron or even woods if playing into the wind.
+The green itself has large bunkers guarding the left and right sides requiring a precise approach shot with a long iron or even woods.
 Making par on this hole is considered a plus.

 Hole 7 Par 5